kyamagu/matlab-bdb/README.md

-    bdb.keys     Return a list of keys in the database. bdb.values   Return a list of values in the database. bdb.stat     Get a statistics of the database. bdb.exists   Check if an entry exists.
+    bdb.keys     Return a list of keys in the database. bdb.values   Return a list of values in the database. bdb.stat     Get a statistics of the database. bdb.exist    Check if an entry exists.
     bdb.compact  Free unused blocks and shrink the database. bdb.sessions Return a list of open session ids.